abertschi/service-call-tracker/README.md

 ### Stacktrace

-There is support to throw exceptions from `<stacktrace/>` as a response to a matching request.
+There is support to throw exceptions from `<stacktrace>` as a response to a matching request.
 This is useful to test some worse-case scenarios.

 ```xml